ryukau/UhhyouWebSynthesizers/docs/randomization.md

 - `meta.recipeName` is the name of a recipe.
 - `meta.version` is the version of a synthesizer.

+`author` and `recipeName` are intended to make nested menus. (**TODO**: Change to use HTML `optgroup` tag.)

 `author` is used for namespaceing.
-So it's better to put an unique string here.
-Consequentially, it's okay to put generic name as a `recipeName`.
-Those 2 values are intended to make nested menus.
+So it's better to put an unique string.
+On the other hand, it's okay to use generic names like "Bass Drum" as a `recipeName`.

 ### `parameters`
 There are 2 kinds of parameters: